-Info-sec professionals report a more active social engineering landscape in 2018 and reported that all types of attacks happened more frequently than in 2017.
-83% of survey respondents indicated experiencing phishing attacks; 49% experienced vishing and/or smishing (voice or SMS/text phishing) attacks; 4% faced USB-based social engineering attacks; 64% experienced spear phishing.
-These numbers respectively represent 7%, 4%, 1% and 11% increases from 2017.
+Info-sec professionals report a more active social engineering landscape in 2018.
+They also reported that all types of attacks happened more frequently than in 2017.
+83% of survey respondents indicated experiencing phishing attacks.
+49% experienced vishing and/or smishing (voice or SMS/text phishing) attacks.
+4% faced USB-based social engineering attacks.
+64% experienced spear phishing.
+These numbers respectively represent 7%, 4%, 1%, and 11% increases from 2017.

 So what should be done to mitigate these increasing risks?
 A greater focus is recommended for credential compromise as this vector of attack quadrupled between Q2 and Q3 of 2018.
-A steady 9% average failure rate of simulated phishing attacks indicates the value of knowledge and that end users continue to apply learned skills and remain alert to different phishing traps.
+A steady 9% average failure rate of simulated phishing attacks indicates the value of knowledge.
+Additionally, end-users continue to apply learned skills and remain alert to different phishing traps.

-It is also recommended to thoroughly challenge and educate end users over time with phishing simulations which include commercial- and cloud-themed campaigns such as shipping confirmations and messages about downloading documents from cloud storage services.
+It is also recommended to thoroughly challenge and educate end users over time with phishing simulations.
+These include commercial- and cloud-themed campaigns.
+Such as shipping confirmations and messages about downloading documents from cloud storage services.